Unions and Collective Bargaining

 Approximately 500 CM will go into each of the Program and Administrative Services (PA) and Technical Services (TC) bargaining units at Treasury Board.
 A small number will go into the Education and Library Sciences (EB) group.
 And an even smaller number into the Operational Services (SV) group.

-At that time, you will be fully represented by PSAC/USGE as card-carrying, dues-paying members.
+At that time, you will be fully represented by PSAC/USJE as card-carrying, dues-paying members.

-- Why are we not signing PSAC/USGE union cards now and becoming public service employees before deeming?
+- Why are we not signing PSAC/USJE union cards now and becoming public service employees before deeming?

 It is PSAC’s position that signing union cards now is not necessary.
-PSAC/USGE is not blocked from protecting your interests prior to you becoming members in April 2018.
+PSAC/USJE is not blocked from protecting your interests prior to you becoming members when deeming occurs.

 With the exceptions of PO-IMA and PO-TCOs, CMs are assigned to specific bargaining units and their union; there is not a choice of bargaining agent to be made.